Solving Data-Driven Newsvendor Pricing Problems with Decision-Dependent Effect: Introduction

 \subsection{Model and Approach Overview}

 We consider a single product scenario and the decision variables are the order quantity $q\in \mathbb{R}^+$ and price $p\in \mathbb{R}^+$.
-The decision maker aims to maximize its expected profit.
+The decision maker aims to minimize its expected cost.
 He is provided with the historical selling information $z$ that is related to the demand $d$.
 Note that both the feature and the price decision can affect the distribution of demand $D\sim f_D(p,z)$.
-The company tries to maximize the expected profit, $\mathbb{E}_{D\sim f_D(p,z)}[\pi(p,q,D)]$.
+The company tries to minimize the expected cost, $\mathbb{E}_{D\sim f_D(p,z)}[l(p,q,D)]$.
 The true model can be represented below:

-Remark that the distribution of demand $f_D(p,z)$ is unknown.
+Note that the distribution of demand $f_D(p,z)$ is unknown.
 Although previous studies have proposed several widely-used demand models, for example the additive demand \citep{additive-demand-Biswas2018,additive-demand-Chong2015} and multiplicative demand \citep{two-side-11-tech-note-or,multiplicative-demand-Salinger2011} we do not make any assumption on the concrete form of $f_D(p,z)$.
 We use the feature information to link demand of the following period with historical demand data as in \cite{Bertsimas-2019}'s work.
 Based on historical data, some local machine learning (ML) methods, including $k$-nearest neighbors (kNN) and kernel methods are adopted to construct the weights from data.
 The weights reflect the similarity between a historical sample and the present selling scenario.
 We construct an approximate model with such weights:

-where $\mathbb{\hat E}_{D\sim f_D(p,z)}[\pi(p,q,D)]$ approximates the objective function.
+where $\mathbb{\hat E}_{D\sim f_D(p,z)}[l(p,q,D)]$ approximates the objective function.
 The model is still difficult to solve because the approximate functions are nonconvex and even discontinuous if the kNN or CART weight is adopted.
 Therefore, we develop the approximate gradient as follows:

 where $G^N(x;z)$ approximates the expectation of the objective gradient.
 The approximate gradient can then be used to solve the true model.

 Our contributions may be summarized as follows: